codewitch-honey-crisis/core2_speedo/README.md

 Tap the right virtual button to reset the trip/time counters

 Tap the screen itself (on the main screen) to switch between full and big modes.

+Sats line on status screen is satellites in use vs in view